zilliztech/claude-context/CONTRIBUTING.md

 ## 📄 License

-By contributing to CodeIndexer, you agree that your contributions will be licensed under the MIT License.
+By contributing to Code Context, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to CodeIndexer! 🎉
+Thank you for contributing to Code Context! 🎉